r1cksec/cheatsheets/theorie/active-directory-methodology.md

 This attribute is used for access checks to determine if a requestor has permission to retrieve the password for a group Microsoft Account.

 ## msDS-KeyCredentialLink
-LDAP attribute that holds the public key of the TPM if the Key Trust model is implemented
+LDAP attribute that holds the public key of the TPM if the Key Trust model is implemented.

 ## ms-MCS-AdmPwd
 LDAP attribute that holds the password of the local administrator.
 Used inside the Local Administrator Password Solution (LAPS).